-When customers have a bad service experience, they don't just get mad; most of the time they try to get even.
-A recent survey by ClickFox took a close look at what the repercussions are of a bad customer service experience.
-While 52 percent of disgruntled customers spout off to family and friends, an even more astounding 32 percent altogether will stop doing business with the company that wronged them.
+When customers have a bad customer service experience, they don't just get mad; most of the time they try to get even.
+A recent survey by ClickFox took a close look at what the repercussions are of poor customer service experience.
+While 52 percent of disgruntled customers spout off to family and friends, an even more astounding 32 percent altogether will stop doing business with the company that provided a lousy customer experience.
 And when customers take to social media to air their ire, more than 60 percent of consumers are influenced by these detrimental comments.

 There's a whole new school of loyalty that companies need to enroll in — and fast.
 It's no longer good enough to sit around and wait for a bad customer experience to happen, and then react.
 Companies need to catch support disasters way before they happen.